sighmon/open-archive.org-Website-2019/_posts/2021-10-08-OpenArchive-TLJob.md

 <li> Experience working with highly-technical contractors;</li>
 <li> Familiarity with open-source principles;</li>
 <li> Experience working with highly-technical contractors;</li>
+<li>  An up-to-date computer with a minimum of 16GB of RAM and a 1 GHz processor that can run multiple programs at once;</li>
 <li> Experience working for or with a nonprofit or at-risk or marginalized community groups with sensitivities to their localized needs (i.e. understanding their threat models, securing communications, and working well with diverse cultures).</li>

 </ul>